Germany's Continental AG closes Veyance deal

-FRANKFURT, Jan 30 (Reuters) - German automotive supplier Continental AG said it concluded the acquisition of U.S. rubber company Veyance Technologies on Friday after receiving the conditional approval of Brazil’s anti-trust regulator.
+FRANKFURT (Reuters) - German automotive supplier Continental AG (CONG.DE) said it concluded the acquisition of U.S. rubber company Veyance Technologies on Friday after receiving the conditional approval of Brazil’s anti-trust regulator.

 Continental agreed to the 1.4 billion euro ($1.58 billion) deal almost a year ago to diversify its business.